schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

   - Azure
   - Azure Active Directory Domain Services
   - Azure Virtual Desktop
-  - FSLogix
   - IaC
   - Infrastructure as Code
   - Terraform
 ---

 With [Azure Virtual Desktop (AVD)](https://azure.microsoft.com/en-us/services/virtual-desktop/), you can deliver secure Windows 11 desktops and environments anywhere.
 It's pretty easy to deploy and scale.
 You can provide a coherent user experience from any end-user device and reduce costs by leveraging Windows 11 multi-session licensing.
-In this post, I'll walk you through setting up AVD with FSLogix profiles using Terraform.
+This tutorial will guide you through setting up AVD with AADDS using Terraform.

 <!--more-->